-Standards established by the First Nations Tax Commission (FNTC) reflect best practices in property taxation, and are designed to support First Nation economic growth, First Nation jurisdiction, property tax harmonization, and the interests of all stakeholders in the First Nation property tax system.
+The standards established by the First Nations Tax Commission (the “Commission” or “FNTC”) represent best practices for property taxation and are intended to support First Nations economic growth and the exercise of their jurisdiction. harmonization of property taxation and the interests of all stakeholders in the First Nation property tax system.

-The FNTC Standards for these laws set out minimum requirements.
-These include:
+The Commission’s Standards for these pieces of legislation set minimum requirements that include:

-- – Access to Documents – The law must provide for access to specific tax-related documents: annual audit, resolutions, and service agreements.
-The law must describe the types of information that are excluded from being accessed by taxpayers under the law.
+- – Access to Documents – The legislation must provide access to specific documents related to property taxation: annual audit, resolutions and service agreements.
+The law must describe the types of information that are not available to taxpayers under this regime.

-- – On-Going Communication – The law must describe the methods that will be used to ensure there is on-going communication with taxpayers.
+- – Regular Communications – The law must specify how the First Nation will maintain regular communication with taxpayers.

-- – Dispute Resolution – The law must provide for local dispute resolution procedures for taxpayers and First Nation representatives.
+- – Dispute Resolution – The law must provide for a process for the resolution of local disputes for taxpayers and representatives of the First Nation.